xixianykus/mk/content/blog/netlify-cms.md

 ## GitLab and publish_mode

 Publish mode allows one to save drafts.
-However GitLab does not support this feature of Netlab CMS
+However currently only GitHub supports this feature of Netlab CMS.

 `publish_mode: editorial_workflow`